 Festivals such as Holi, Diwali and Navratri/Dussehra, are celebrated with great pomp and show, with Ramlila performances culminating in the effigies of Ravana, his son Meghnath and brother Kumbhakaran being set ablaze, best experienced at Ramlila Maidan.

 The scorching summer is sweetened with the International Mango Festival at Dilli Haat Pitampura in June.
-But one of Delhi's most popular celebrations is the qawwali at Hazrat Nizamuddin Dargah, which takes place every Thursday.

 This is a local 3-day festival in October celebrated by Delhi's flower-sellers at Mehrauli since the 16th century, is marked by floral processions and offering of pankhas (fans) at a Hindu temple and a Sufi shrine.
 Delhi Tourism organises the 3-day Qutub Festival of Indian classical music and dance in November.